Uploading

 Please note that artist name verification is only required when DistroKid asks it of you – it is not necessary to contact DistroKid to verify an artist name before then.

-To verify an artist name and provide permission to use it, the artist needs to contact us directly and verify the artist name via one of these two options:
+To verify an artist name and provide permission to use it, the artist needs to contact us directly and verify the artist name via one of these options:

-• Handling the "File Has Zero Bytes" Error
+Handling the "File Has Zero Bytes" Error

 If you see an error message for your upload that says "The file you uploaded is zero bytes," it means that your uploaded audio file can't be played.
 Sometimes this happens if you try uploading to DistroKid from a mobile device or cloud storage, as file storage is handled differently than a computer that has the file saved locally.
 If you see this error, you'll need to abort the previous attempt and re-upload your release.